NileshChandekar/cephalocon/README.md

 * Global access to RGW, independent of zones or regions.
 * Rate limiting applied globally, encompassing all included zones, regions, and authorities.
 * S3 metrics embedded within the request (no log parsing) across zones, regions, and authorities.
-* Possible additional features to be utilized include:
+* Possible additional features to be utilized

 # Requirements